akoen/portfolio/content/posts/tr-flores/index.md

 {{<figure src="2021-08-08_20-53-35_P8080170_EDIT.jpg" caption="">}}

 It was a trip full of ups and downs, but I will remember it for years to come.
-To me, this area epitomizes the beauty of the West Coast, and I feel so lucky to be able to explore it, if only briefly.
+To me, this area epitomizes the beauty of the West Coast and I feel so lucky to be able to explore it, if only for a few days.